GSA/jobs_api/README.md

 * job opportunities at the cia
 * jobs at the treasury dept
 * tsa job openings
-* va jobs # will match jobs at Veterans Affairs, not jobs in Virginia
+* va jobs # will match jobs in Virginia

 ### Job-based (by relevance)